SamuelMcEwan/Example-Scripts/README.md

 - `Travelling_Salesman.py`: Same as above, but implemented in Python.

 *Note* This repository is designed as simple evidence that I am comfortable coding with R. Coincidentally this page also demonstrates my competency with Github.
-More advanced scripts, requiring LMMs may be added later.
+More advanced scripts, such as novel coding challenges (eg - creating a 'Silicon Symphony' or 'Paint GUI' in R) may be added later, alongside technical analyses requiring LMMs.
+For now, this page is just a minor add-on to various job applications.
+Thank you for your consideration.

 Alternatively various coding projects such as creating a 'Silicon Symphony' or 'Paint GUI' in R